 When it comes to maintenance and cleaning responsibilities, landlords and tenants can disagree quite frequently.
-It’s important to ensure that everyone is on the same page and knows their responsibilities when it comes to maintaining and cleaning the rental property.
+Importantly, ensure that everyone is on the same page and knows their responsibilities when it comes to cleaning the rental.

 So what are landlord vs tenant cleaning responsibilities?